Descent098/ahd/README.md

 *Contains markdown source files to be used with [mkdocs](https://www.mkdocs.org/) to create html/pdf documentation.*

-**Before you can use this you will need to setup the mkdocs.yml file **

 #### /tests

 *Contains tests to be run before release*

-**Before you can use this you will need to create tests, for more details take a look at [pytest](https://docs.pytest.org/en/latest/) **